Alikhan-18/people-counting-with-aws-rekognition-Admin-Website/docs/deployment.md

 https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-profiles.html

 ?
 Do you want to use an AWS profile?
 Yes
 ?
-Please choose the profile you want to use default
+Please choose the profile you want to use yourprofilename
 ```
 3. Deploy the resource to your AWS Account using the following command: